Function as a service (FaaS), also known as “serverless” computing, is an option for deploying applications in the cloud.

 When Is FaaS a Bad Fit?

 The limitation on application state isn’t the only constraint on serverless computing.
 There are a few more, and they may prevent your application from running as one or more functions.

 Then the platform immediately gives them a request.
 When processing completes, it terminates them.
 The platform may reuse an instance with a “warm start” to save time, but the function cannot rely on this.

 This is plenty of time for an API call, but it might not be for a scheduled job.
 Unfortunately, functions have hard limits on execution time.

 FaaS might also be a bad fit if you’re concerned about vendor lock-in and can’t figure out how to code around it.
 If you’re going to have someone else run your code on their platform, you need to write to their API.

-FaaS Decreases Cost and Increases Efficiency
+Decreased Cost and Increased Efficiency

 Cloud vendors bill FaaS based on consumption.
 You pay for what you use after you use it.
 You can even control this by setting limits on usage if your application is amenable to that.

 Not having to run servers also means less, or no, staff to maintain them.
 Everything in serverless architecture is managed by the cloud provider, eliminating the need for system administration.

 Does FaaS Work For You?

 Without the overhead of managing servers, and with the increased efficiency of paying for only what you need, you can focus on your business and your application.

 This post was written by Eric Goebelbecker.
 Eric has worked in the financial markets in New York City for 25 years, developing infrastructure for market data and financial information exchange (FIX) protocol networks.
 He loves to talk about what makes teams effective (or not so effective!)